CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ###  Provider
 - [ ] #med min take amount to prevent dusting / composability issues / griefing via protocol fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees
 - [ ] #low max allowed protocol fee APR in provider offer
-- [ ] #low rethink whether `cancelAndWithdraw` flow is not needed since taker is trusted anyway with settlement, so just settle call can be used (with 0 delta) and expiry check should be removed on provider side.
+- [x] #low ~~rethink whether `cancelAndWithdraw` flow is not needed since taker is trusted anyway with settlement, so just settle call can be used (with 0 delta) and expiry check should be removed on provider side.~~ withdrawal in "settlement vis cancel" case becomes problematic
-  - pros of separate flows: ensures ownership of NFT and concent, ensures expiry invariant
-  - cons of separate flows:
-    - added complexity by having different before / after expiry flows
-    - redundant checks in taker and maker
-    - cannot cancel with delta if needed
-    - more gas by having to approve and transfer provider NFT
 - [x] #low "ShortProviderNFT" is bad name, confusing and inaccurate.
 Should be "CollarProviderNFT"
 - [x] #low naming: collateralAsset should be "underlying", since collateral is ambiguous and is actually cash.
 Should be just address since not used as erc20.
 - [x] #low settle position doesn't check that position exists (relies on taker)